agentmodels/agentmodels.org/chapters/7-multi-agent.md

 viz.auto(alice());
 ~~~~

-Now Bob and Alice recursively, also adding caching and a depth parameter (to avoid infinite recursion):
+Now Bob and Alice are thinking recursively about each other.
+We add caching (to avoid repeated computations) and a depth parameter (to avoid infinite recursion):

 ~~~~
 var locationPrior = function() {